Kanmani-U/Software-Testing-Laboratory-2/EXP5.md

 # Ex.No: 5 check the given number is array through binary search and inspect for failures.
 ### DATE: 27-09-2024
-### REGISTER NUMBER : 212221040009
+### REGISTER NUMBER : 212221040119
 ### AIM:
-Write a python program to check the number is Armstrong number or not and inspect for failures.
+Write a python program for binary search and inspect for failures.

 ### Algorithm:

-1. Start the program.
-2. Read an integer input number.
-3. Initialize the variables current_digit, sum = 0, and num = number.
-4. Repeat Steps 5 to 7 until num > 0
-5.	current_digit = (num % 10).
-6.	sum = sum + (current_digit * current_digit * current_digit).
-7. Stop the program.
-7.	num = num / 10.
-8. Check if sum == number.
-If true, print "It is an Armstrong Number."
-Otherwise, print "It is not an Armstrong Number."
-9. Stop the program.
+1. Input: A sorted list arr and a target element to search for.
+2. Initialize:
+3. Set left to the start index (0).
+4. Set right to the end index (len(arr) - 1).
+5. Loop while left is less than or equal to right:
+6. Calculate the midpoint mid as (left + right) // 2.
+7. If arr[mid] equals target, return the index mid.
+8. If arr[mid] is less than target, set left to mid + 1.
+9. If arr[mid] is greater than target, set right to mid - 1.
+10. Return "not found" if the target is not in the list.

 ### Program:
 ```